themassiveone/themassiveone/README.md

 Hey 👋, its me - Daniel Mass.

-Im a mostly self taught Software Engineer and a very pationate Homelabber, who enjoys extending his skillset in his freetime.
+Im a mostly self taught Software Engineer and a very pationate Homelabber, who enjoys extending his skillset at all times.

 Im currently studying Informatics at Heinrich Heine University in Düsseldorf, Germany.